 The high level car parks make the high mountains accessible to people regardless of their skill levels and equipment.
 This can be a trap for the unwary and there are many cautionary tales to be told.
 The Ranger Service spends much time advising people about their plans and the suitability of their equipment.

-The guided walks offered in the Northern Corries and at the top of the railway are ideal ways of finding out more about this fascinating place.
+The guided walks offered in the Northern Corries are ideal ways of finding out more about this fascinating place.
 For many people it is their first taste of mountain travel which they never forget.
 Rangers pass on essential weather and avalanche conditions forecasts.

 Traversing the mountains on ski deserves a special mention as when the tows are operational, Cairngorm Mountain can assist with uplift.
 Ski mountaineers must ensure they and their kit is fit for this arduous activity before they can enjoy long unmarked and unpisted descents in remote parts of the mountains.